AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 _{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_
+1. - Package `seedu.address.logic.MailAppTest`:
+- Utilizes Mockito for testing.
+Mockito is an open-source testing framework for Java, providing easy mocking capabilities for unit tests.
+In this case, Mockito was used to mock the MailApp for testing purposes.

 --------------------------------------------------------------------------------------------------------------------